WATonomous/linux-directory-provisioner/README.md

 git push --atomic origin main <tag>
 ```

+3. Create a release on GitHub with the tag you just pushed.
-The GitHub Action pipeline will automatically publish the new version to NPM.
+4. The GitHub Action pipeline will automatically publish the new version to NPM.